-Prior to joining Jones Day in 2018, Hemang represented numerous clients including a 25 percent consortium member in the successful A$7.6bn bid for Endeavour Energy from the New South Wales government.
 In 2011, Hemang joined ASX-listed Gloucester Coal as one of the youngest general counsels on the ASX 200.
 In this role he led the company through a major capital raising and associated acquisitions as well as their merger with Chinese controlled Yancoal.
 Hemang was appointed general counsel of the listed merged group, Yancoal Australia, with mining assets totaling A$8 billion.
-During this time he also was a director of Middlemount Coal, an incorporated joint venture between Yancoal and Peabody.
+During this time he was also a director of Middlemount Coal, an incorporated joint venture between Yancoal and Peabody.

 The following represents experience acquired prior to joining Jones Day.